elfmz/far2l/calc/src/shared/trex/readme.txt

 exp
 	the compiled expression
 text_begin
-	a pointer to the beginnning of the string that has to be tested text_end
+    a pointer to the beginning of the string that has to be tested text_end
 	a pointer to the end of the string that has to be tested out_begin